-Our auditor is KPMG LLP, who has prepared the Auditors' Report to the Shareholders in respect of our audited annual consolidated financial statements.
-KPMG LLP is independent with respect to TMX Group within the meaning of the Rules of Professional Conduct/Code of Ethics of the Institute of Chartered Accountants of Ontario.
+Our auditor is KPMG LLP, who has prepared the Independent Auditors' Report to the shareholders of TMX Group in respect of our audited annual consolidated financial statements.
+KPMG LLP is independent with respect to TMX Group within the meaning of the Rules of Professional Conduct/Code of Ethics of the various Canadian provincial institutes/order.